When you go freelance, you'll want to attract as many clients as possible. It might mean taking on anything and everything that comes your way.

 Another great way to weed out clients is to eliminate certain services.
 The next time they come to you asking for help, explain that your business has just been under review and you've made the reluctant decision to no longer offer those services.

 3. Focus on certain sectors

-If you can't pull off the services angle, then you could say that you've decided to specialise in certain industries, not including their own.
-It makes sense long-term to try and focus your skills and expertise in specific sectors, so you're able to win more work in those areas.
+If you can't pull off the services angle, then you could say that you've decided to specialise in specific industries, not including their own.
+It makes sense long-term to try and focus your skills and expertise in particular sectors, so you're able to win more work in those areas.

 4. Suggest other commitments

-Here's a little white lie that might just work – suggest to the unwanted client that you've just made an agreement with another client that prohibits you from working with anyone else in a similar field.
-You don't actually have to create a contract with anyone, it's just a good excuse that is believable and the unwanted client should understand.
+Here's a little white lie that might work – suggest to the unwanted client that you've just agreed with another client that prohibits you from working with anyone else in a similar field.
+You don't have to create a contract with anyone, it's just a good excuse that is believable, and the unwanted client should understand.